KyraZzz/Web-Crawler-Basic/README.md

     print("Processing url {}: {}".format(len(vis_url), url))
     ...
 ```
-We start doing the BFS operations on the queue by pop the front item of queue and add it into the visited set `vis_url`, this item is the url we are going to work on.
-In order to improve the efficiency of the codes, we will empty the `child_url` set evertime when we are operating on a new url.
+We start doing the BFS operations on the queue by pop the front item of the queue and add it into the visited set `vis_url`, this item is the url we are going to work on.
+In order to improve the efficiency of the codes, we will empty the `child_url` set whenever we are operating on a new url.

 ``` python
     ...